Complex

 Stein, Murray, Jung’s Map of the Soul: An Introduction, 1998thesis

-The complex, like the attractor, functions much like a magnetic epicenter creating the convergence of archetypal potentialities into a singularity, a highly patterned behavioral tendency, drawing to it one specific face of an archetype.
+The complex, as defined by Yoram Kaufmann, is a quanta of energy organized around a certain theme… The complex, like the attractor, functions much like a magnetic epicenter creating the convergence of archetypal potentialities into a singularity.

-Conforti reframes the complex through chaos-theory, treating it as an attractor site that converts diffuse archetypal potential into a patterned, self-reinforcing behavioral trajectory.
+Conforti reframes the complex through chaos theory, identifying it as a psychic attractor that draws archetypal potential into specific, patterned behavioral trajectories analogous to basins of attraction.

 Conforti, Michael, Field, Form, and Fate: Patterns in Mind, Nature, and Psyche, 1999thesis